 It’s a picturesque town an hour from Lourmarin, but vastly less crowded than showstoppers like Gordes or Roussillon.

 Forcalquier dates to Roman times.
 Its historic streets have plenty of interesting architecture — convents, chapels, bell towers, and Gothic fountains.
 One 15th century fountain commemorates the wedding of Henry III and Eleanor of Provence.

 Forcalquier hosts the biggest market in the area on Monday in the Place du Bourget opposite the Cathedral.
 Thursday, there’s a farmer’s market.

-On your last day, I give you 3 options for day trips from Lourmarin, depending on what you’re in the mood for and how long you want to drive: (1) Aix-en-Provence; (2) Vaison-la-Romaine; or (3) Moustiers-Sainte-Marie.
+On the final day of your 10 days in southern France, I give you 3 options for day trips from Lourmarin, depending on what you’re in the mood for and how long you want to drive: (1) Aix-en-Provence; (2) Vaison-la-Romaine; or (3) Moustiers-Sainte-Marie.

 Here are the estimated driving times: